kennknowles/python-jsonpath-rw/README.rst

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+You may obtain a copy of the License at.

 ::